akoskm/saas/README.md

 This is a Remix + FusionAuth boilerplate for anyone who wants to quickly spin up a SaaS using these technologies.

+## Demo

+To host the demo, We need a DigitalOcean droplet with 2GB RAM for FusionAuth to run.
+You can make this happen by donating at https://github.com/sponsors/akoskm. 󰕹

 ## Setup

 You must change your /etc/hosts file to test multi-tenant sign-up and sign-in.
 Add the following entries: